-The Company recorded approximately \$37,000 and \$4,700 in compensation expense during the three months ended September 30, 2005 and 2004, respectively, related to stock units outstanding under the Company's 2001 Non-Employee Director Stock Plan.
-Additionally, during the three months ended September 30, 2004, the Company recaptured approximately \$17,900 of previously recorded compensation expense related to certain stock units.
+During the three and six months ended December 31, 2005, the Company recaptured approximately \$52,800 and \$15,800 of previously recorded compensation expense, respectively, related to stock units outstanding under the Company's 2001 Non-Employee Director Stock Plan (a stock appreciation right plan).
 No stock units have been issued under the 2001 Plan subsequent to June 30, 2004.

-Under the Company's 2004 Non-Employee Director Compensation and Deferred Share Unit Plan, approved in June 2004, the Company issued 13,817 and 10,169 deferred share units during the three months ended September 30, 2005 and 2004, respectively.
-The Company recorded approximately \$56,000 and \$13,000 in compensation expense related to deferred share units outstanding under the 2004 Plan during the three months ended September 30, 2005 and 2004, respectively.
+Under the Company's 2004 Non-Employee Director Compensation and Deferred Share Unit Plan (a stock appreciation right plan), approved in June 2004, the Company issued 13,817 deferred share units during the six months ended December 31, 2005.
+The Company recaptured approximately \$8,300 of previously recorded compensation expense and recorded \$47,500 in compensation expense related to deferred share units outstanding under the 2004 Plan during the three and six months ended December 31, 2005, respectively.
+The Company recorded approximately \$32,100 and \$44,900 in compensation expense related to the issuance of 10,169 stock units for director services rendered during the three and six months ended December 31, 2004.